 - The ability to engage yourself wholeheartedly and with energy in the daily chores whether big or small.

-In our yoga teacher training one learns to take responsibility and to be consistent in carrying out a task – whether it be teaching, organizing and administering the courses in a yoga school; taking part in the constant restructuring and maintenance of the houses and the rooms; writing, creating a layout, or programming a computer; participating in research; working in the forest or in the fields or training the horses at Haa Retreat Center.
+In our yoga teacher training one learns to take responsibility and to be consistent in carrying out a task – whether it be teaching, organizing and administering the courses in a yoga school; taking part in the constant renovating and maintenance of the houses and rooms; writing for our web pages; participating in research; working in the forest or in the fields.

 - To awaken and train awareness is among the most important and essential requirements in the tradition.
 The ability to experience is the foundation of health and insight.